UMD-CS-STICs/389Kfall17/projects/final-project/README.md

     - (15 pt) As the user types in the search bar, filter the results on the page   to those that match the search query.
 The results should be **auto-updating**.
 This means that for every keystroke, the results should be updated.
 The page should NOT refresh while typing and searching.
     - (5 pt) If there is no match, then display text indicating that there are no   matches.

-    Note: Feel free to use any **NPM Modules** to help you complete this task.

     **Example:**

     I chose to implement search on Dog names.
 Suppose I have dogs `"nelson"`,  `"nelley"`, and `"noslen"`.
 As soon as I type `"Ne"` (without hitting enter), the  list should be filtered to only include `"nelson"` and `"nelley"`.
 If I type `"Nee"`, then I should see something like "There are no dogs with the name "Nee".